lucianmarin/xcalc/README.md

-# Math
+# Calc

-Math is a minimalist, reactive notepad calculator.
+Calc is a minimalist, reactive notepad calculator.
 It allows users to type mathematical expressions and variables on the left side of the screen and see the evaluated results in real-time on the right side.
 It combines the freedom of a text editor with the power of a scientific calculator.

 ## Features